 When I create email subject lines, I don’t write them first.
 Why?
 Because, at this point in the writing process, I’m not even sure what the email’s main message, header, or content will look like.

 Instead of worrying about creating your title first, set this task aside and come back to it after everything else in your email is ready.

 Ok, sounds good.
 But how do actually start creating these short and sweet subject lines?

-One of the most important things to keep in mind is that most email clients, including Google, Yahoo, Outlook, and many others won’t display your full email’s title.
+One of my best email marketing tips is creating shorter subject lines.
+That’s because most email clients, including Google, Yahoo, Outlook, and many others won’t display your full email’s title.

 So, if your subject line is something like “Open this email to receive an exclusive discount code for 50% off your next order.”

 It might show up on mobile devices like “Open this email to receive an excl…”